misslivirose/basic-unity-vr/05_Building_3d.md

 Okay, so now we've installed Unity and gotten our empty project made.
 By now, you should know a little about the editor, and we're ready to start building our maze.

 First things first: when building 3D games (or any other type of interactive experience) in Unity, you need to know the fundamentals about the GameObject.
 Just about every aspect of your game, from the interface to the characters, player, environment, and affects, will be composed of various GameObjects with different sets of components.
-For the first part of the environment we're making, we'll be using a built-in Unity UI GameObject element called the 'Plane' GameObject.
+For the first part of the environment we're making, we'll be using a built-in Unity UI GameObject element called the Plane GameObject.

 [Positioning GameObjects in Unity](http://docs.unity3d.com/Manual/PositioningGameObjects.html)

 ## Using a plane to create a foundation
 The first step in making an environment feel realistic to a player is to give it a foundation.
-If you try running your empty scene right now, all you'll see is a blank blue environment, which is to be expected - we haven't added any character controller or any objects to see.
+If you try running your empty scene right now, all you'll see is a blank grey environment and a blue sky, which is to be expected - we haven't added any character controller or any objects to see.
 Later on, though, when we add a controller for the player, you'll notice that any time you step off of a plane, your character will fall until you kill the process and restart the level.
+By default, Unity 5 includes a Skybox enabled and has a directional light for your scene, so you won't have to worry about those off the bat - but we'll go into how to customize those later on.

 So, let's get started!